Thermodynamic stability of superflows in General Relativity and Newtonian gravity

 In summary: If $g \rho$ is large enough, the order parameter admits a discrete list of long-lived configurations \eqref{minimina}, where the phase is non-uniform, and winds around the circumference of the pipe $z \in \mathbb{Z}$ times (with $|z|$ not too large).
 Adding the assumption (grounded on quantum mechanical reasoning) that the velocity of the fluid is proportional to the gradient of the phase of $\psi$, we conclude that \eqref{minimina} describes a fluid undergoing a perpetual frictionless circular flow, with quantized angular velocity $\omega_z \propto z$.
 This qualifies the fluid as a \textit{superfluid}, and the perpetual flow as a \textit{superflow}.

 This article aims to extend the above calculation to more realistic scenarios.
-Specifically, we will examine a generic mixture of normal and superfluid components, with an arbitrary equation of state, subject to an arbitrary background gravitational field, and confined within a container of arbitrary shape.
-Our task will be to determine the geometric and thermodynamic conditions that cause a given state to be a genuine minimum of the grand potential, and thus long-lived.
-To this end, it will be most convenient to set up the calculation directly in General Relativity, where the four-dimensional index notation will allow us to notably shorten the expressions.
-Then, we will take the Newtonian limit in the end.
+Specifically, we will examine a generic mixture of normal and superfluid components, with an arbitrary equation of state, subject to an arbitrary background gravitational field, and confined within a container of arbitrary shape. {Our task will be to identify the geometric and thermodynamic conditions under which a given hydrodynamic flow is a local minimum of $\Omega$, and is thus long-lived (i.e. its lifetime diverges in the thermodynamic limit).
+We will carry out the calculation in General Relativity, where the four-dimensional index notation streamlines the expressions, and only afterward will we take the Newtonian limit.